 Mission & History

-Led by co-directors William Van Nostrand and John Robinson, the Ryan Institute faculty includes a dynamic cohort of early-career scientists and accomplished researchers who share a deep commitment to this critical work.
+Led by co-directors William Van Nostrand and John Robinson, the Ryan Institute faculty includes a dynamic cohort of researchers who share a deep commitment to this critical work.

 The George & Anne Ryan Institute is named for the parents of Thomas Ryan ’75, who created the Institute with his wife, Cathy, to support innovation in discovery science and translational medicine in the eradication of neurodegenerative disease.